Robert-van-Engelen/Forth500/manual.md

 internal loop counter by `step`.
 The `step` size may be negative.
 The `+LOOP` terminates if the updated counter equals or crosses the limit.

-The internal loop counter value can be used in the loop as `I`.
-Likewise, the second outer loop counter of a loop nest is `J` and the third outer loop counter is `K`.
-These return undefined values when not used within do-loops.

 A do-loop body is exited prematurely with `LEAVE` and `?LEAVE`.
 The `?LEAVE` word pops the TOS and when nonzero leaves the do-loop, which is a shorthand for `IF LEAVE THEN`.